 - Pinch of salt

-- ¾ cup vegetable oil
+- ¾ cup avocado oil

-- 1 ¾ cups SWEETENED almond, coconut or soy milk (here we used Silk Pure Almond)
+- 1 ¾ cups SWEETENED plant milk

-- 1 tbsp tahini (sesame paste)
+- 2 tbsp tahini

 - Preheat the oven to 350F.
-Grease the bottom and sides of a 11x7x1.5in baking dish with tahini
+Grease the bottom and sides of a 11x7x1.5 in baking dish with the tahini

-- Add vegetable oil and milk and gently stir all the ingredients together until just combined (do not over mix).
+- Add the oil and milk and gently stir all the ingredients together until just combined (do not over mix).
 Spoon the batter evenly onto prepared baking dish

 - Category: Dessert